 How well will my finished print job match what I see on my monitor?
 Well the truth is... it depends.
 First, most devices are not "color calibrated".
 In our experience, the only 'out-of-the box' -mostly- accurate monitors are Apples Cinema Displays.
 A myriad of tedious things can distort, deceive or misconstrue colors such as the lighting conditions, the devices display settings, time of day, indoor vs outdoor viewing, the paper or material type & color, you get the idea?
-If color is utterly critical we recommend we talk about preparing an actual production proof.
+If color is utterly critical we recommend an actual production proof.
 One more thing: no two humans will see colors alike!

 I've heard the term Overrun - what's that?
 With any manner of custom work we (and all other printers) reserve the right to be 5-10% over the ordered quantity.
 There has to be extras included at the job's start so that ending quantity (after going through all stages of production) matches the customers order as close as possible.
 You only pay for what you receive.
 Always let us know if receiving an exact quantity is critical so as to eliminate any headaches.
 Underruns are also possible but much less likely.